veraison/services/docs/realm-instance.md

 Think of RIM as your Realm's birth certificate - it's the first and most fundamental piece of identity:
 - It's basically a hash (digest) of the code and optionally configuration of the Realm instance when it first starts up
-- Often includes a footprint of instance-specific data supplied to the realm
 - Works like a fingerprint - unique to your initial code setup
 - Helps others verify "Yes, this is exactly the code we expect to be running"
 - Every Realm Instance needs this - it's not optional